pmagdon/cloud_detection/docs/source/materials.rst

     :members: mtcd_test1, mtcd_test2, analysis_window, cor_test3, mtcd_test3, mtcd

 The cloud_mask() function which is stored in the cloud mask module runs the already known multi temporal cloud detection function over all pixels of the image.
-Again, we have the test version parameter.
-If the value of this is 0, the function will update the dictionary_masked with the cloud masks.
+Again, we find the test version parameter in this function.
+If its value is 0, the function will update the dictionary_masked with the cloud masks.
 If the test version parameter is set to 1, not only the dictionary_masked is updated, but also the dictionary_masked_test.
 Three arrays are stored under each date/key of this dictionary, each one of the arrays corresponding to the result of each test.
 The goal of creating this dictionary is to export the contained arrays into multi band rasters with three bands, each one of them corresponding to each array.
-This raster file can be open in a geospatial program, like ArcMap, which allows to easily visualize the results of each test for each pixel.
-This increases the understanding of how the algorithm works and which influence each of the tests has.
-Having this insight eases the adjustment of the parameters used in the tests and enables an easier analysis and development of the algorithm.
+This raster file can be opened in a geospatial program, like ArcMap, which allows to easily visualize the results of each test for each pixel.
+This increases the understanding of how the algorithm works and which influence each of the tests has on the final result.
+Having this insight eases the adjustment of the parameters used in the tests and enables a better analysis and development of the algorithm.

 .. automodule:: src.cloud_mask
     :members: